 All the services that Careers and Employability offers are available to students with or without a disability.
-As a disabled student, however, you will already be aware that you often need to plan ahead in order to ensure you anticipate and overcome any potential difficulties.
+As a disabled student, however, you will already be aware that you often need to plan ahead in order to ensure you anticipate and overcome any potential challenges.
 Careers and Employability is here to support you in exploring and deciding upon the best career options for you and then progressing to employment, voluntary work or further study.
 You can use the service at any stage of your degree or postgraduate study/research - the sooner the better.

-We offer a range of workshops in the autumn and spring semesters - see our careers events for details or visit Career Hub for more information and to book onto events.
+A range of workshops are available in the autumn and spring semesters - see our careers events for details or visit Career Hub for more information and to book onto events.
 These include applications, interviews, internships and work experience.
-We strive to ensure that we hold these sessions in accessible rooms.
-If you have access difficulties or need adjustments for any workshops please let us know in advance and we will address these issues.
+We also hold an annual Careers Fair and networking evening in the autumn semester.

 Disability Rights UK www.disabilityrightsuk.org

 Provides up to date information and advice and gives access to The Disability Rights Handbook.

 Government website with a section on employment issues for disabled people.
 This includes government funded employment support schemes - such as Access to Work: www.gov.uk/access-to-work and Looking for Work if you're Disabled: www.gov.uk/looking-for-work-if-disabled

 Graduate/Student Focused Opportunities and Support

 Change100 brings together the UK’s top employers and talented disabled students and graduates to offer three months of paid work experience and recruits on an annual basis.

 EmployAbility is the not-for-profit organisation that facilitates and manages the selection and recruitment for disability inclusive employers seeking to attract and recruit neurodivergent and disabled students and graduates onto internships, graduate programmes and other permanent roles.